 Both the accuser and the accused will be informed that the student may bring one representative (either personal or legal counsel) who may attend and advise the student but may not present the student's case.
 The representative or the attorney, when applicable, has no standing in the proceedings but may provide advice to the respective student in a quiet manner that is not disruptive to the proceedings.
-The student shall give the Council notice in writing of his/her plans to bring a representative.
+The student shall give the Council notice in writing at least five (5) business days prior to the meeting date if they plan to bring a representative and/or witness(es).
+The representative cannot be a witness.
+Witnesses and the representative must be identified by name and by their role (classmate, group member, TA, random observer, friend family member, attorney, etc.) as it relates to the case.

-The student will be notified that he/she can present evidence or witnesses on his/her behalf, that the student will have a reasonable opportunity for questioning witnesses appearing against him/her, and

-The Council shall be empowered to hear or not to hear such witnesses and evidence as it may deem relevant and fair, including, but not limited to, any information made as a part of the original report.
+The student will be notified that he/she can present evidence or witnesses on his/her behalf, that the student will have a reasonable opportunity for questioning witnesses appearing against him/her, and the Council shall be empowered to hear or not to hear such witnesses and evidence as it may deem relevant and fair, including, but not limited to, any information made as a part of the original report.

-The Vice President for Student Advancement or their representative will be present at this hearing to present the case to the Honor Council.
+The Senior Vice President and Chief Operating Officer or their agent will be present at this hearing to present the case to the Honor Council.